Does levothyroxine interact with warfarin

 Levothyroxine can affect the metabolism of warfarin, leading to changes in its effectiveness.
 Warfarin works by inhibiting the production of clotting factors in the liver, and levothyroxine can accelerate the metabolism of these clotting factors, potentially reducing the effectiveness of warfarin.

-See also Can levothyroxine cause hair loss
+See also Can i take ibuprofen with levothyroxine

 Patients taking both levothyroxine and warfarin may require closer monitoring to ensure that their blood clotting levels remain within a safe range.
 It is important for healthcare providers to be aware of this potential interaction and adjust the dosages of these medications accordingly to prevent any adverse effects.